 </Tabs>

-borderless variant is helpful when used with the parent component that already provides its border.
-For example, you can use it together with the Divider component and custom padding value.
+The borderless variant is helpful when used with a parent component that already provides its border.
+For example, you can use it together with the Divider component and customize the padding value.

 <>